gzs0061/Assign10/README.md

 # Raccoon-Website

-This website was part of a final for a web development course.
+This website was for a final for a web development course.

 The assignment was to create a website about your favorite animal.